therenegar/launch/README.md

 ```
     LAUNCH
 ```
+> Tip: if you use 4DOS, create an alias `ALIAS .=LAUNCH` and you can have the menu appear by typing `.` at the command prompt.

+A keyboard shortcut for launching was purposely excluded, otherwise a memory resident TSR would be required, additional command shelling, and unreliability with the menu potentially being executed during other programs (not at the command prompt).

 The program will automatically create `LAUNCH.CFG` and `LAUNCH.MNU` on first run.

 `LAUNCH.CFG` stores configuration settings and `LAUNCH.MNU` contains the menu data.
 Whenever a change is made to the menu, a `LAUNCH.BAK` file will also be created containing a backup of the menu.

 Launch! locates and saves `LAUNCH.MNU` beside `LAUNCH.EXE,` regardless of the current working directory.
 This works both with a full executable path and when LAUNCH is found via `PATH`.

-A small keyboard macro helper in installed (TSR) after the first launched command.
-It is approximately 0.5 KB including its 384-byte queue--and is reused by later runs.

 ## Keyboard shortcuts

+General navigation
 - Up/Down       - Select an entry
 - Right         - Open a selected folder
+- Left          - Close the current folder
 - Enter         - Open a folder or send a launcher command to the prompt
-- Left          - Close the current folder
 - Esc           - Close the complete menu

+Menu management
 - Ctrl+A        - Add a folder or launcher to the open menu
 - Ctrl+D        - Delete the selected item after confirmation
 - Ctrl+E        - Edit the selected folder or launcher